Philadelphia Contributionship: History

+18th century

 The Philadelphia Contributionship (TPC) was founded in 1752, largely through the efforts of Benjamin Franklin.
 It was structured as a mutual insurance organization, providing fire insurance to a limited area in and around Philadelphia.
 It introduced several key principles that underpin modern insurance techniques, including inspecting properties to be insured and setting rates based on a risk assessment.
 Buildings not constructed to specified standards were rejected for coverage, and rates could be raised for unsafe living practices, such as storing combustible materials in wooden buildings.
 The company was also the first to establish a financial reserve to pay claims.

-Franklin's newspaper, The Pennsylvania Gazette, first began to advertise the upcoming (April 13, 1752) organizational meeting in its issue of February 18, with a notice that "All persons inclined to subscribe to the articles of insurance of houses from fire, in or near this city, are desired to appear at the Court-house, where attendance will be given, to take in their subscriptions, every seventh day of the week, in the afternoon, until the 13th of April next, being the day appointed by the said articles for electing twelve directors and a treasurer."
+Franklin's newspaper, The Pennsylvania Gazette, first began to advertise the April 13, 1752 organizational meeting in its issue of February 18, with a notice that "All persons inclined to subscribe to the articles of insurance of houses from fire, in or near this city, are desired to appear at the Court-house, where attendance will be given, to take in their subscriptions, every seventh day of the week, in the afternoon, until the 13th of April next, being the day appointed by the said articles for electing twelve directors and a treasurer."

 The company directors first met in taverns and other public meeting spaces, with larger organizational meetings at the courthouse.
 Its directors finally purchased land for a permanent headquarters in 1835.
 The company placed its "four hands" fire insurance mark on buildings it insured.

 As part of its effort to encourage minimization of risks in its insureds, in 1781 the Contributionship required its customers to cut down trees growing in front of their houses, which could impede fire-fighting activities and catch fire themselves.
 This proved an unpopular policy, particularly as it went against William Penn's "Green Country Town" idea for Philadelphia.
 In response, a rival insurance company was formed.
 The Mutual Assurance Company for Insuring Houses from Loss by Fire allowed its customers to keep trees in their yards, and it became known as "The Green Tree" company.
 Its fire insurance mark featured a green tree.

-Current Day
+Present-day

 The Philadelphia Contributionship is still up and running today, offering Homeowners Condo & Renters, Landlord Property, and Umbrella Liability Insurance Policies among other unique coverages.
 The network of agents has since expanded to serve in Pennsylvania, New Jersey, Delaware, Maryland, and Virginia.

-TPC staffs over 120 employees and has been named a Top Workplace in Philadelphia by The Philadelphia Inquirer for 5 years.
+TPC staffs over 120 employees and has been named a Top Workplace in Philadelphia by The Philadelphia Inquirer for five years.